RI-imaging/qpimage/docs/sec_introduction.rst

-memory-efficient and fast storage of large data sets (using `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_, phase and amplitude data are stored separately), or robust and extendable background correction techniques (ramp fit, binary mask).
+memory-efficient and fast storage of large data sets (using `HDF5 <https://en.wikipedia.org/wiki/Hierarchical_Data_Format>`_, phase and amplitude data are stored separately), or robust and extendable background correction techniques (tilt and second order polynomial fits, binary mask).
 The main reason for the development of qpimage is our QPI analysis software `DryMass <https://drymass.readthedocs.io/en/stable/>`_.